jorgebucaran/hyperapp/docs/tweetbox.md

 />
 ```

-When the user types in the input, we call `actions.update` to update the current text and calculate the remaining characters.
+When the user types in the input, we call <samp>actions.update</samp> to update the current text and calculate the remaining characters.

 ```js
 update: (state, actions, text) => ({